 Drivers under 21 years old arrested for drinking and driving in Pennsylvania face serious consequences.
 If you have been charged with driving under the influence (DUI) of alcohol as a minor, don’t hesitate to contact a Scranton DUI lawyer at Mazzoni Valvano Szewczyk & Karam.
-We have successfully handled DUI cases involving Scranton college students charged with DUI and other DUI charges involving underage drinkers.
+We have successfully handled underage DUI cases in PA involving college students charged with underage drinking and other DUI charges involving underage drinkers.

-The consequences of an underage DUI conviction vary.
+The consequences of an underage DUI conviction in PA vary.
 Factors include how much alcohol you had in your system and whether you ever had been previously convicted of a DUI in Pennsylvania.

-The penalties for an underage DUI conviction often include:
+The penalties for an underage DUI conviction in PA often include:

-If this is your second underage DUI offense, the penalties will likely be even more severe, including:
+If this is your second underage DUI offense in PA, the penalties will likely be even more severe, including:

-The penalties are different for drivers 18 to 21 years old.
+The penalties are different for an underage driver.
 If you are under 18 years old, your case will likely be handled by Pennsylvania’s juvenile court system.
 If someone was killed in your drunk driving accident, you will likely be tried as an adult.

 Under the Pennsylvania Department of Transportation’s Zero Tolerance Law, in addition to the penalties listed above, a vehicle does not have to be involved for an individual to lose their driving privileges.